-Example: prod_ver nastran example realdelta=50 The "real" value will be set to 50% of the physical memory if no value has been assigned to "real" or SYSTEM(81). repinfo repinfo= info_value Default: 1 - Specifies the Symbolic Substitution report level.
+P 1 1 Example: prod_ver : realdel nastran example ta=50 The "real" value will be set to 50% of the physical memory if no value has been assigned to "real" or SYSTEM(81). repinfo repinfo= info_value Default: 1 Specifies the Symbolic Substitution report level.
 This information is printed at the end of the .f06 file, after the "END OF JOB" record.
 This keyword may be specified in initialization or RC files and on the command line.
 A value of 0 suppresses the report entirely.
 The maximum value is 8. repsym repsym=name=string Default: None Defines a Symbolic Substitution variable name and value.
 This keyword may be specified in initialization or RC files and on the command line.
-The symbol definition may include references to previously defined symbols or environment variables using the standard " \$name " or " \$name " syntax on LINUX or %name% syntax on Windows.
-For convenience, the character separating the "repsym" and "name " specification and the "name" and "string" specification may be either an equal sign ("=") or a hash mark ("#").
+The symbol definition may include references to previously defined symbols or environment variables using the standard " \$name " or " \${name }" syntax on LINUX or %name% syntax on Windows.
+For convenience, the character separating the "repsym" and " name " specification and the " name " and " string " specification may be either an equal sign ("=") or a hash mark ("#").
 The use of a hash mark allows this keyword to be specified as an argument to a Windows .bat file.
 Symbolic Substitution names are processed in the order they are encountered while processing the initialization and RC files and the command line.
 If a duplicate name is encountered, the new value replaces the previously specified value.
-Symbolic names must be 16 characters or less, the value assigned to the symbolic name must be 256 characters or less. repwidth repwidth= width_spec Default: exact,exact Specifies the width information to be used in Symbolic Symbol substitution.
+Symbolic names must be 16 characters or less, the value assigned to the symbolic name must be 256 characters or less. repwidth repwidth=width_spec Default: exact,exact Specifies the width information to be used in Symbolic Symbol substitution.
 This keyword may be specified in initialization or RC files and on the command line. rexecutable rexecutable= pathname Default: Computer dependent Remote Node alternate solver executable.
 This keyword overrides all architecture and processor selection logic.
 If a directory is not specified, the default executable directory is assumed.
 This keyword is ignored unless "node=" is specified. rgmconn rgmconn= pathname Default: None Remote Node Geometric evaluator connection file.
 See the description of the "gmconn" keyword for more detailed information.
-This keyword is ignored unless "node=" is specified. rmsgcat rmsgcag= pathname Default: See msgcat= keyword Remote Node binary message catalog the default executable directory is asso "node=" is specified.
+This keyword is ignored unless "node=" is specified. rmsgcat rmsgcag= pathname Default: See msgcat= keyword Remote Node binary message catalog path name.
+If a directory is not specified, the default executable directory is assumed.
+This keyword is ignored unless "node=" is specified.